TerminatorJ/GNL_Scorer/README.md

 python3
 python3 package: os sys pandas=0.23.4 numpy=1.15.3 time sklearn=0.19.2 Bio=1.72 pickle itertools
 ```

-An examlple script can been seen in the test.py and you can follow it step by step!
+An example script can be seen in the test.py and you can follow it step by step!
 There are two modes you can use in this software:
-1) If you want to input sevearl sequences, you can run the following codes:
-In your own python script, you can write ".py" file as :
+1.If you want to input several sequences, you can run the following codes: In your own python script, you can write ".py" file as:

  ```python
 from featurization import featurization import sys